Wintellect/WintellectPowerShell/ReadMe.md

 	    Get-Uptime                     Returns how long a computer has been running.

-	    Expand-ZipFile                 Expands a .ZIP file to the specified directory.

 	    Test-PathReg                   Utility function to test is a registry key property exists in a key.